Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/CoreConceptsAndBasicUsage/IntermediateContentManagement.md

+- Taxonomies
 - Widgets
-	- Layers and layer rules, zones (theme anathomy)
+	- Layers and layer rules, zones (theme anatomy)
 	- Demo: creating a new layer and an HTML Widget
 	- Exercise: creating NotTheHomepage layer and a HTML Widget in the AsideSecond zone in that layer
 - Navigation